annshinewu/Fundamentals-of-Python/chapter1.md

 - Print out `string3` five times
 - Print out the first character of `string3`
 - Print out the 3rd to 8th characters of `string3`
-- Initialize a list called `list1` and set it to ['Python','Ethics','Economics','PE','Robotics'];
+- Initialize a list called `list1` and set it to ['Python','Ethics','Economics','PE','Robotics']
 - Initialize a list called `list2` and set it to [88,93,70,93,100]
 - Print out the maximum in `list2`
 - Print out the minimum in `list2`
 - Print out the number of 93s in `list2`
+- Extend `list1` to include `list2`
+- Delete the first element in  `list2`
+- Sort `list2`
+- Print `list1`
+- Print `list2`
-- Initialize a dictionary called `dict1` and set it to {'Assignment1': 88, 'Assignment2': 93, 'Assignment3': 70, 'Assignment4': 93, 'Assignment5': 100};
+- Initialize a dictionary called `dict1` and set it to {'Assignment1': 88, 'Assignment2': 93, 'Assignment3': 70, 'Assignment4': 93, 'Assignment5': 100}
+- Print out the length of `dict1`
+- Add a new entry inside `dict1` with the key 'Assignment6' and the value of 90
+- Print out the length of `dict1`
+- Delete the entry with the key 'Assignment3'
+- Print out a string form of `dict1`
 `@hint`

 `@pre_exercise_code`